CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 variable.
 More particularly, we want to assess whether the predictor variable predicts significantly the outcome, that we will assess using the `glm`.

-HO: There is no association between a history of Chickenpox and the risk to develop a Glioma
+H0: There is no association between a history of Chickenpox and the risk to develop a Glioma

 H1: There is an association between a history of